 Distribution Fees and Product Return Allowances.

 We pay our wholesalers a distribution fee for services they perform for us based on the dollar value of their purchases of OMIDRIA.
-We record a provision for these charges at the time of sale to the wholesaler and make payments to our wholesalers based on contractual terms.
+We record a provision for these charges as a reduction to revenue at the time of sale to the wholesaler and make payments to our wholesalers based on contractual terms.